 Now astrophysicists at the FIAS (Frankfurt Institute for Advanced Studies) and Goethe University Frankfurt have conducted a research, in which they determine new constraints on radii and tidal deformabilities of neutron stars.
 By comparing billions of theoretical models with gravitational waves, they deduce the size of neutron stars within 1.5 kilometers.

 In August 2017, the Laser Interferometer Gravitational-Wave Observatory (LIGO) and Virgo interferometer network (for detecting gravitational wave) captured a signal from the inspiral of a binary neutron star system, referred as event GW170817.

 In order to establish narrow limits, scientists processed over 2 billion theoretical models of neutron stars by applying Einstein equations that describe the equilibrium of these relativistic stars.
-Then, they merged this data with the constraints observed in event GW170817.
+Then, they merged this data with the constraints observed in the event GW170817.

 This enabled them to deduce the size of an average neutron star within a range of 1.5 kilometers: it varies from 12 to 13.5 km.
 The accuracy could be further enhanced by analyzing more gravitational waves (originated by binary neutron star systems) in the future.

-A Small Twist
+There Is A Twist